top of page

 They won’t care what I have to say.

-I felt a familiar rush of anxiety.
+I felt a familiar rush of fear and anxiety.

 So I told myself what I tell my clients—and what I tell my son: